Discover some of the amazing ways that you can edit and enhance your photos using Adobe Lightroom Classic.

-If a photo is too dark overall, drag the Exposure slider to the right to lighten it.
+- If a photo is too dark, drag the Exposure slider to the right to lighten it

-If a photo is too light overall, drag the Exposure slider to the left to darken it.
+- If a photo is too light, drag the Exposure slider to the left to darken it

-Sometimes a photo will look flat or dull straight out of the camera.
-Try these techniques to add contrast to a dull photo in Lightroom.
+Sometimes a photo looks flat or dull straight out of the camera.
+Try these techniques to add contrast to a dull photo in Lightroom Classic:

-- If the darkest tones still seem a bit dull, you can add even more contrast by dragging the Blacks slider to the left to make the darkest tones deeper and richer.
+- If the darkest tones still seem a bit dull, you can add even more contrast by dragging the Blacks slider to the left to make the darkest tones deeper and richer

-Are the colors in a photo are too dull or bland, you can increase color intensity using the Vibrance or Saturation slider.
+If the colors in a photo are too dull or bland, you can increase color intensity using the Vibrance or Saturation slider.

-Drag the Saturation slider to the right to intensify all the colors in a photo.
+Drag the Saturation slider to the right to intensify the color saturation of all the colors in a photo.
 If the effect is too strong, try the Vibrance slider instead.
 Vibrance targets colors with low saturation values more than colors that are already highly saturated.

-Lighting conditions in a scene can fool your camera’s white balance controls, adding an unwanted color cast to a photo.
-Use Lightroom’s White Balance controls to make the colors in your photo more realistic.
+Lighting conditions in a scene can sometimes fool your camera’s automatic white balance function, resulting an unwanted color cast in a photo.
+Use the Lightroom Classic White Balance controls to make the colors in your photo more realistic.

 Choose from White Balance presets or drag the Temperature and Tint sliders to achieve a more natural balance of colors.

-Save time by automatically applying the same adjustments to other photos shot in the same conditions.
+Save time by applying the same adjustments to other photos shot in the same conditions.

-In Lightroom on your computer, adjust one photo.
-Then select additional photos in the filmstrip, and click the Sync button.
+First, use Lightroom Classic on your computer to adjust one photo.
+Then select additional photos in the filmstrip and click the Sync button.
 Select the settings you want to synchronize, and click Synchronize to apply the same settings to multiple photos at once.

-When you include Lightroom in your photography workflow, you can rely on basic adjustments like these to make exciting images from photos that may not look perfect straight out of the camera.
+When you include Lightroom Classic in your photography workflow, you can rely on basic adjustments like these to improve and enhance photos that may not look perfect straight out of the camera.

-If a scene is too wide to capture in a single shot with the gear you have with you, take multiple, overlapping photos to capture the entire view and then use the Panorama feature in Lightroom Classic to stitch them together into a stunning panorama.
+If a scene is too wide to fit in a single shot with the gear you have with you, take multiple, overlapping photos to capture the entire view and then use the Panorama feature in Lightroom Classic to stitch them together into a stunning panorama.

 Select your shots in the Library module.
 Then go to Photo > Photo Merge > Panorama.
-In the Panorama Merge Preview window, select the projection method Lightroom uses to merge the photos.
-Check Auto-crop to crop away any white borders around the panorama, or drag the Boundary Warp slider to preserve the entire image.
+In the Panorama Merge Preview window, select the projection method Lightroom Classic uses to merge the photos.
+Enable Auto-crop to crop away any white borders around the panorama, or drag the Boundary Warp slider to preserve the entire image.
 When you’re satisfied with the results, click Merge.